 But I was initially hesitant to wear vintage clothes as a part of my “regular” clothing choices.
 But now I feel very comfortable and confident wearing vintage clothes on a regular basis.

 My advice is if you got it, wear it, but within reason, and of course, use common sense.
-For example, I keep it toned down when I wear vintage clothes to church; personally, I would never wear two tone spectator shoes to church (even “toned down” I’m known as the best dressed person at my church!).
+For example, I keep it “toned down” when I wear vintage clothes to church (but even “toned down” I’m one of the better dressed gents at church).
+For example, I would personally not wear two tone spectator shoes to church.
 And while I have worn vintage clothes to many employer sponsored and work related social functions, I was pretty much polo shirt and khaki pants for my regular work hours.

 (3) Esquire Magazine.
 I use Esquire Magazine from the 1930’s and 40’s as a source of inspiration and information for my personal styling choices.
-For more info about Esquire Magazine, see the info below.
+A couple of notes about Esquire Magazine of the 1930’s and 40’s.

-(5) A note of caution.
+(6) A note of caution about vintage clothes and swing dancing.
 Always consider the rarity and condition of your vintage clothes and how much wear and tear those vintage clothes will endure if you wear them swing dancing.
 For example, if you are going to a summer street dance or some other type of outdoor summer dance (where you will sweat a lot!), you probably shouldn’t wear your good vintage clothes.
 Stick with the vintage reproduction type clothes for those events.
 And of course, you wouldn’t want to wear your hard-to-find vintage shoes on concrete or some other similar dance floor surface.

 Now, on to the actual clothing!